LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 People also had an expectation that council departments, or related organisations, would be more 'joined up' than they are in terms of cross-cutting issues like planning a housing development and its impact on traffic or highways.
 Again, this prompts people to get in touch to vent their frustration.

+The motivation for reporting highways issues was not solely about complaining;

+> All the users that we spoke to have the sense that it's their civic duty to report issues and to work with the council

 ### Experience maps

 The two user journeys created for the process were